lamgiahung112/wepr/readme.md

 - [1.
 Spring Boot `spring.jpa.hibernate.ddl-auto` Property](#n1)

 <div id='n1'></div>
+aaa

-#1 Spring Boot `spring.jpa.hibernate.ddl-auto` Property
+#  1 Spring Boot `spring.jpa.hibernate.ddl-auto` Property

 In a Spring Boot application, the `spring.jpa.hibernate.ddl-auto` property is used to control the behavior of Hibernate (the JPA implementation) regarding database schema generation and management during application startup.
 This property specifies how Hibernate should handle the database schema in relation to your JPA entities.
 There are several options for this property: